Assam: Mentally disturbed man brutally stabs local to death

 Simon Chimpli succumbed to his injuries at the scene.

-A team of police rushed to the scene after being informed and apprehended Debonchon.
+A team of police rushed to the scene after being informed and apprehended the Debonchon.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!